godotjs/godotjs.github.io/docs/index.md

 - [Worker threads](documentation/experimental/worker.md) (limited support) (**experimental**)
 - Asynchronously loaded modules (limited support) (_temporarily only available in v8.impl, quickjs.impl_)

-## Getting the engine

-No installation or setup necessary.
-The binaries for download are the complete, usable Godot editor and engine with JavaScript/TypeScript language support.

-### Binary downloads

-Download the binaries from the [Releases](https://github.com/godotjs/GodotJS/releases).

-### Choose your engine

-Before initiating, make sure to select the JavaScript runtime you prefer between `v8`, `QuickJS` and `Web` (See [Supported Platforms](#supported-platforms)):

-- `v8` is proven to be one of the most powerful and high-performance JavaScript runtimes.
-- `QuickJS` is a remarkable and lightweight option.
-- `JavaScriptCore` is the built-in JavaScript engine for WebKit and bundled with macOS/iOS.
-- `Web` is only suitable when building for Web.
-All scripts run on the host browser JS VM rather than an additional interpreter.

-### Building from source

-In some cases you want or need to build the engine from source.
-Read the [Building from Source](documentation/building-from-source/) documentation in this case.

 ## Examples